Alvin Independent School District

 Alvin Independent School District is a school district based in Alvin, Texas, U.S.

 Alvin ISD is a large suburban school district south of Houston which includes the following areas: the majority of Alvin, Manvel, Hillcrest, Iowa Colony, Liverpool, and portions of Pearland.
 It also serves Amsterdam and some areas with Rosharon postal addresses.
-AISD serves Pearland city's rapidly growing western portion of the city including the new large master-planned communities of Shadow Creek Ranch, South Fork, and Southern Trails.
+Alvin ISD serves Pearland city's rapidly growing western portion of the city including the new large master-planned communities of Shadow Creek Ranch, South Fork, and Southern Trails.
 Alvin ISD covers 252 sqmi of land.

 Finances

 As of the 2020/21 school year, the appraised valuation of property in the district was $10,805,729,375.
 The Maintenance tax rate was $1.0052.
 The I&S Rate is .3925.
 The tax rate was $1.3977 per $100 of appraised valuation.

 Academic achievement

-In 2011, the school district was rated "Recognized" by the Texas Education Agency.
-Forty-nine percent of districts in Texas in 2011 received the same rating.
-No state accountability ratings will be given to districts in 2012.
-A school district in Texas can receive one of four possible rankings from the Texas Education Agency: Exemplary (the highest possible ranking), Recognized, Academically Acceptable, and Academically Unacceptable (the lowest possible ranking).
+For the 2024-2025 school year, the school district received an overall rating of "B" from the Texas Education Agency.
+A school district in Texas can receive one of five possible grade ratings from the Texas Education Agency: A (the highest possible ranking), B, C, D, and F (the lowest possible ranking).